 - Apprenticeship: 3-5 years of on-the-job training with 600 classroom hours

-While it’s great to have so many choices, it will probably leave you asking which is best.
+While it’s great to have so many choices, it will probably leave you asking which is best for you.

-Associate and bachelor degrees can introduce you to subjects outside of HVAC—you'll take classes like English and math.
-A certificate program is tailored toward getting you to work as quickly as possible; your classes only revolve around the trade.
+Associate and bachelor's degrees can introduce you to subjects outside of HVAC—you'll take classes like English and math.
+A certificate program is tailored toward getting you to work as quickly as possible; your classes only revolve around the trade and you'll have very few if any electives.

 Find your HVAC training program now by entering your zip.